Young1993/tlm/README.md

 # TLM: Token-Level Masking for Transformers (EMNLP2023)

 The public code.\
 In this paper, we propose a new regularization scheme based on token-level rather than structure-level to reduce overfitting.
 Specifically, we devise a novel Token-Level Masking (TLM) training strategy for Transformers to regularize the connections of self-attention, which consists of two masking techniques that are effective and easy to implement.
 The underlying idea is to manipulate the connections between tokens in the multi-head attention via masking, where the networks are forced to exploit partial neighbors’ information to produce a meaningful representation.

 ## Note

 we release the code => BERT-base (bert-base-cased) with TLM on RTE

+- if you do not use attention dropout, set attention_probs_dropout_prob=0
+- if you do not use tlm, set --use_tlm=0

 ## Installation

 ```shell
 git clone https://github.com/Young1993/tlm.git
 cd tlm/